CarrieForle/kps-display/src/doc/format_help.md

 (Pretend the `.` is space :))

-Note the width of KPS in this case is 2 because `10` 2 characters long.
+Note the width of KPS in this case is 2 because `10` is two characters long.
 We specified the minimum width of KPS as 11, so 9 extra space are *padded* to KPS.

 Because we don't have custom KPS, `%d` and `%s` in this case is the same.
 If we specified a custom KPS for 10 to `Madeline`:
 `%11s`  = `...Madeline`